René Schneider: Military career

 Schneider had expressed firm opposition to the idea of preventing Salvador Allende's inauguration by means of a coup d'état; as a constitutionalist, he wished to continue the Chilean military's long apolitical history.

 Assassination

 After the 1970 Chilean presidential election, a plot to kidnap Schneider was developed.
-"Neutralizing" Schneider became a key prerequisite for a military coup; he opposed any intervention by the armed forces to block Allende's constitutional election.
-The U.S. Central Intelligence Agency (CIA), who considered Schneider "a major stumbling block for military officers seeking to carry out a coup," supplied a group of Chilean officers led by General Camilo Valenzuela with "sterile" weapons for the operation which was to be blamed on Allende supporters.
+"Neutralizing" Schneider became a key prerequisite for a military coup because the general opposed any intervention by the armed forces to block Allende's constitutional election.
+The U.S. Central Intelligence Agency (CIA), which considered Schneider "a major stumbling block for military officers seeking to carry out a coup," supplied a group of Chilean officers led by General Camilo Valenzuela with "sterile" weapons for the kidnapping which was to be blamed on Allende supporters.